Yandex Cloud

 Management console

-1. In the management console, select the folder containing your trigger.
+1. In the management console, navigate to the folder containing your trigger.

 2. Select Serverless Containers.